pvcraven/web-development-class/source/tutorials/aws/aws.rst

     <iframe width="560" height="315" src="https://www.youtube.com/embed/y-CK4zzoBM0" frameborder="0" allowfullscreen></iframe>

 We are now in the server.
-We need to update the software.
+We need to update the software, and install new software.
 Enter these commands.
 You can copy/paste them if you like.
 Note that most terminal programs use shift-insert to paste, and not ctrl-v.
 Copy the commands one line at a time.